 - 4. In the Display Mode section, select an option: - Diamond: The normal Diamond display shows Gamut violations of the SDI input if translated to RGB color space. - Split Diamond: The split Diamond display offsets the two halves of the Diamond to better see negative RGB Gamut errors. - 5.
-Set Convert to Rec.
+Set 3D LUT: Convert to Rec.
 709 to On to allow the trace displays to convert the Gamma and Color Gamut settings for the signal to SDR Narrow and BT.
-709 (requires Option MPSDP-PROD).
+709 (requires Option MP2-PROD).

-Note: Convert to Rec.
-709 auto converts to BT.709, otherwise the graticule selection must be manually changed (see Configure Instrument for HDR/WCG Monitoring).
+Note: To automatically convert settings to BT.709, set 3D LUT: Convert to Rec.
+709 to On; if it is not on, you must manually change the graticule selection.
+(See Configure Instrument for HDR/WCG Monitoring.
 Convert to Rec.
 709 mode is not supported for SD signals.